-There has never been a technology like generative Al that could write cogent prose in response to conversational human inputs.
-Generative Al systems could be trained to help a novice sales agent create a highly tailored pitch based on the personality, age and financial details of a prospect, and deliver the advice of a seasoned sales professional.
+There has never been a technology like generative AI that could write cogent prose in response to conversational human inputs.
+Generative AI systems could be trained to help contact centre agents navigate the myriad of policy and process documents to provide personalized and relevant support to a customer reducing the friction they may experience with nonstandard interactions ultimately protecting net promoter score (NPS).